Begin by downloading the Piccolo repository from Github. Download the code from all the directories.

 If you’re unfamiliar with installing Arduino libraries, please follow this tutorial.
 And never install in the Library folder adjacent to the Arduino application itself…the proper location is always a subdirectory of your home folder!

 If you haven’t already installed the Adafruit LED Backpack Library (for using the LED matrix), please download and install that as well.
+For modern Arduino IDE versions, use the library manager.

 Once the folders and libraries are situated, restart the Arduino IDE, and the “Piccolo” sketch should be available from the File->Sketchbook menu.